Willson Contreras Player Props: Cardinals vs. Yankees

-On Friday, Willson Contreras (hitting .316 in his past 10 games) and the St. Louis Cardinals face the New York Yankees, whose starting pitcher will be Luis Severino.
-First pitch is at 8:15 PM ET.
+On Saturday, Willson Contreras (hitting .316 in his past 10 games) and the St. Louis Cardinals play the New York Yankees, whose starting pitcher will be Luis Severino.
+First pitch is at 2:15 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Astros.
+He had a one-hit showing in his previous game (1-for-3) against the Astros.

 Willson Contreras Game Info & Props vs. the Yankees